Tuesday, November 5, 2024

 Polar amplification of the temperature rise causes a relative slowing down of the speed at which heat flows from the Equator to the poles.
 This impacts ocean currents and wind patterns, resulting in slowing down of the Atlantic meridional overturning circulation (AMOC) and of ocean currents around Antarctica that carry heat to the deep ocean, as well as in deformation of the Jet Stream.

-A recent study warns about intensification of global warming due to the slowdown of the overturning circulation.
+Another recent study warns about intensification of global warming due to the slowdown of the overturning circulation.
 The overturning circulation carries carbon dioxide and heat to the deep ocean, where it is stored and hidden from the atmosphere.
 As the ocean storage capacity is reduced, more carbon dioxide and heat are left in the atmosphere.
 This feedback accelerates global warming.

 7. freshwater lid forms at ocean surface ➭ more heat reaches Arctic Ocean (feedback #28)